MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/New-MgSecurityAlert.md

   - `[Title <String>]`: Alert title.
 Required.
   - `[Triggers <IMicrosoftGraphAlertTrigger[]>]`: Security-related information about the specific properties that triggered the alert (properties appearing in the alert).
 Alerts might contain information about multiple users, hosts, files, ip addresses.
 This field indicates which properties triggered the alert generation.
     - `[Name <String>]`: Name of the property serving as a detection trigger.
     - `[Type <String>]`: Type of the property in the key:value pair for interpretation.
-For example, String, Boolean, etc.
+For example, String, Boolean etc.
     - `[Value <String>]`: Value of the property serving as a detection trigger.
   - `[UriClickSecurityStates <IMicrosoftGraphUriClickSecurityState[]>]`:
     - `[ClickAction <String>]`: